summitto/pgp-key-generation/README.md

+# !!!
+EXPERIMENTAL - use at your own risk !!!

 # PGP key generation

 This repository provides the source for a utility used for creating PGP keys using libsodium.
 The keys generated can be deterministic.